 Acquire a fluorescence image of the target in blue, green, and red channels.

 NOTE: For 3D images, the Z step size in the reference image can be different from that in the target image as long as the image file contains information for the step size.
-The Z step size for reference and target images is preferably less than half of the optical resolution of the Z axis, which is calculated by 2λNA2, where 𝜆 is the wavelength in nanometers and NA is the numerical aperture of the objective lens.
+The Z step size for reference and target images is preferably less than half of the optical resolution of the Z axis, which is calculated by 2λNA2 for a diffraction-limited microscopy, where 𝜆 is the wavelength in nanometers and NA is the numerical aperture of the objective lens.
 For example, if the axial resolution is 550 nm, then use a Z step smaller than 275 nm.
 No time series is required for the reference image.

 Subsequently, to acquire a fluorescence image of the reference, select the excitation light only for DAPI, and choose to acquire in blue, green, and red channels.
 Acquire the reference image exactly at the same stage position and Z height, in case of a 3D stack.